open-contracting/open-contracting.github.io/pages/usecases/opencontracting-global-principles.md

 Pre-tender information, and performance information, is very rarely published in any structured form in existing systems - and few systems link payment details to contract information.

-The Open Contrating Global Principles call for all the following sorts of information:
+The Open Contracting Global Principles call for all the following sorts of information:

 1. Contracts, including licenses, concessions, permits, grants or any other document exchanging public goods,  assets, or resources (including all annexes, schedules and documents incorporated by reference) and any amendments thereto;